devops4solutions/CI-CD-using-Docker/README.md

 # CI-CD-using-Docker
-This repository will store code for the CI/CD using Jenkins and Docker
+This repository will run a java application in a tomcat container using  Jenkins and Docker